 Supplemental Transportation for Watertown Seniors

-This program is designed to provide readily accessible transportation assistance for seniors in need of last minute or emergency transportation to locations within the community, and is funded through a grant from the Marshall Home Fund.
-Transportation by cab is arranged by calling the Council on Aging/Senior Center at 617-972-6490.
+This program is designed to provide readily accessible transportation assistance for seniors in need of last minute, medical appointment, or emergency transportation to locations within the community, and is funded through a grant from the Marshall Home Fund.
+Transportation by local taxi is arranged by calling the Senior Center at 617-972-6490.